-Lighting for roads and public spaces is defined as lighting covered by the AS/NZS 1158: Lighting for Roads and Public Spaces standard series.
-Effectively, this means the method can be applied to lighting upgrades on roads7 located between the boundaries of adjoining properties (ie, outside the boundaries of any private property) where the visual needs of motorists are dominant and in outdoor spaces of a public nature (eg, public squares, parks, beaches, etc) where the visual needs of pedestrians are dominant.
+Lighting for roads and public spaces is defined as lighting covered by the AS/NZS 1158: Lighting Roads and Public Spaces standard for series or AS/NZS 60598.2.3 Luminaires - Particular requirements - Luminaires for road and street lighting or both.
+Effectively, this means the method can be applied to lighting upgrades on roads located between the boundaries of adjoining properties (ie, outside the boundaries of any private property) where the visual needs of motorists are dominant and in outdoor spaces of a public nature (eg, public squares, parks, beaches, etc) where the visual needs of pedestrians are dominant.